jailjones/katacoda-scenarios/session-02-Angus/volume-step2.md

 ## 1. Deploy a Pod with two Containers

-Examine the pod-with-no-volumes.yaml file.
+Examine the pod-emptyDir-volume.yaml file.
 It contains the definition of a single Pod with two Containers: an NGINX webserver and an empty Busybox image.

-`cat pod-with-no-volumes.yaml`{{copy}}
+`cat pod-emptyDir-volume.yaml`{{copy}}

 Send the spec to the kubernetes cluster with kubectl:

-`kubectl apply -f pod-with-no-volumes.yaml`{{copy}}
+`kubectl apply -f pod-emptyDir-volume.yaml`{{copy}}

 `kubectl get pods`

-`kubectl describe pod pod-with-no-volumes`
+`kubectl describe pod pod-emptyDir-volume`

 You can see in the `kubectl describe` output that Kubernetes has started two containers: